AI Use Cases/Logistics

 Revenue & Operational Impact

 This fragmentation directly erodes your margins.
 Your on-time delivery rate (OTDR) suffers when detention and demurrage charges compound undetected.
 Fuel cost volatility hits your freight cost per unit without proactive lane rebalancing.
 Empty miles accumulate because load board optimization happens reactively, not predictively.
-Driver utilization stays below 85% when it should be 92% - a gap that costs you 18-22% annually on your variable labor spend.
+Driver utilization sits points below where your contracts require it - and every point of that gap is variable labor spend you pay whether the truck moves or not.
 Claims ratios creep up because dock-to-stock delays and last-mile failed delivery attempts aren't being surfaced to leadership until they're patterns, not anomalies.

 Why Generic Tools Fail